Bobronium/ahk-macos-keyboard-layout/README.md

 ## Troubleshooting
 If it doesnt work for applications running with admin permissions, run scripts as admin or set AHK to run with admin privileges ([from StackOverflow](https://stackoverflow.com/a/8457852/723769)).

+# Under the hood
+I decided to go with a simplest approach.
+Instead of remapping every single key manually, I did the following:
+1. Remap `Left CMD/Win` key to `Right Ctrl` key.
+2. Bind additional shortcuts (like `CMD/Win` + `Tab`) to `Right Ctrl`

+This way actual `Left Ctrl` combinations are remaining intact, and since there's no `Right Ctrl` key on Apple keyboards, nothing is lost.
+`Right CMD/Win` key is also remaining intact.

 # Contribution
 Feel free to create PRs new features or improvements!
 Just keep in mind that the features should mirror existing functionality from macOS.